snowmonkeyavax/SnowMonkey/README.md

 *****

-Snow Monkey Team Tokens
+Snow Monkey Team and Marketing Tokens

-The Snow Monkey team has no NANAS tokens.
+The Snow Monkey team is holding back 15% of the supply for marketing purposes.
-It is a fair, stealth launch.
+Snow Monkey is a fair, stealth launch.
+There was NO presale.
 The team provided the initial liquidity, which is locked for six months from launch.

 Snow Monkey (NANAS) Supply is 175,000,000 tokens.